wso2-attic/ballerina-integrator/README.md

 ### Deploying locally

-- As the first step you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-It points to the directory in which the service we developed above located and it will create an executable binary out of that.
+- As the first step you can build a Ballerina executable archive (.balx) of the service that we developed above.
 Navigate to `restful-service/guide` and run the following command.
 ```
    $ ballerina build restful_service
 ```